amzangi/datascience-bootcamp/README.md

 If someone is looking to wet his feets into the world of Data Analytics, look no further.
 Just follow along the exercises and keep the book as your guide.
 I am uploading data sources as well (You're Welcome) to help the seekers, since the links in the book were not working and might discourage the learners.

 I chose to use Google Colabs as they are incredibly easy to use and you can just dive without any downloads.
-I have updated the scripts where possible, since some functions are deprecated.
+I am in the process of updating the scripts where possible, since some functions are deprecated.

+### Good Luck ###